CommunitySolidServer/CommunitySolidServer/documentation/markdown/usage/account/migration.md

     * Resource identifiers: the token label
     * Data format: `{ webId, secret }`

-The best way to migrate the data would be to read in the old data, and make use of the new classes to generate the new account objects, as generating the data manually might be too cumbersome.
+The `V6MigrationInitializer` class is responsible for migrating from this format to the new one and does so by reading in the old data and creating new instances in the `IndexedStorage`.
-Ideally the account classes of the previous version can be reused to read in the older data to prevent having to read the old data directly.
+In case you have an instance that made impactful changes to how storage is handled that would be the class to investigate and replace.

-During migration, WebID ownership validation would need to be disabled as otherwise the server won't allow linking the WebIDs.
+Password data can be reused as the algorithm there was not changed.
-The password values can be reused as the password storage method was not changed.
+Email addresses are now stored in lowercase, so these need to be converted during migration.